Combined electrostatic and strain engineering of BiFeO$_3$ thin films at the morphotropic phase boundary: Results

-We first investigate the emergence of polarization in real time during the thin-film growth.
-Figure~\ref{fig:crit_thickness}(a,b) displays the onset of ISHG, and, hence, of a spontaneous polarization, when BFO is deposited on CCMO-buffered LAO.
-Polarimetry of the ISHG signal [Fig.~\ref{fig:crit_thickness}(a)] yields a symmetry compatible with a tetragonal point group with a polar axis normal to the thin-film surface.
-This observation holds during the growth of all films of this type in the thickness range of up to 80 unit cells investigated by us.
-In other words, we do not observe a symmetry-changing phase transition during the growth.
-We therefore postulate that the films are grown in the supertetragonal phase without monoclinic distortions.
+We first investigate the emergence of spontaneous polarization in real time during the thin-film growth.
+Figure~\ref{fig:crit_thickness}(a,b) displays the onset of ISHG, and, hence, spontaneous polarization, when BFO is deposited on CCMO-buffered LAO.
+Polarimetry of the ISHG signal [Fig.~\ref{fig:crit_thickness}(a)] is compatible with a tetragonal point group for our BFO films.
+This observation is in agreement with the high-temperature T phase without monoclinic distortions reported previously.\cite{Beekman2013} We find that all our films of this type, in a thickness range up to at least 80 unit cells (the largest value investigated here), grow in this T phase.
+In other words, we do not observe a symmetry-changing phase transition as a function of thickness at the growth temperature.